Just the Facts... |

 A registration year of April 1 through March 31 was used until a staggered registration system was implemented in August 1983 for new registrations and during the March 1984 renewal period for existing registrations.
 Read more. |

-The Nation's Capital baseplate is undated.
-Although "3-31" is displayed with a black-on-white sticker applied to the lower left corner of the earliest plates of this base, there is no permanent year designation.
+The Nation's Capital baseplate is undated, and general-issue passenger car plates are numbered from 500-001 through 925-000.
+Although "3-31" is displayed with a black-on-white sticker applied to the lower left corner of the earliest 1978 baseplates, there is no permanent year designation.
 The month sticker was applied before each plate was coated with clear lacquer, an unusual practice in plate manufacturing.
-Plates of this base are numbered from 500-001 through 925-000.
-Although most 1978 baseplates have an unpainted (i.e. natural aluminum) back, plates as low as 633-645 and up through at least 723-515 have a painted dark green back.
+Although most 1978 baseplates have an unpainted (i.e. natural aluminum) back, plates as low as 633-645 through at least 723-515 have a painted dark green back.

-There was no general reissuance involving this base; it was issued only to motorists that purchased new registrations during the period of issuance indicated in the table above.
+There was no general reissuance involving this base; rather it was issued only to motorists that purchased new registrations during the period of issuance indicated above.
 Therefore, no year designation was designed into the plate as had been done with the 1974 base.
-All plates of this base were initially issued with a year sticker attached, and the following reflective stickers were used to validate 1978 baseplates:
+All plates of this base were initially issued with an expiration date sticker already attached.
+These are the stickers used to validate 1978 baseplates:

 Colors |